inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 Realistic Traffic
 +++++++++++++++++

-The mean end-to-end delay for the realistic traffic case is plotted on the following charts (the range indicated by the rectangle in the first chart is shown zoomed in on the second, so that its more visible):
+The mean end-to-end delay for the realistic traffic case is plotted on the following chart:

 .. figure:: media/realisticdelay.png
    :align: center
-   :width: 100%
+   :width: 80%

+The range indicated by the rectangle on the chart above is shown zoomed in on the chart below, so that its more visible:

 .. figure:: media/realisticdelay_zoomed.png
    :align: center
-   :width: 100%
+   :width: 80%

 The end-to-end delay for preemption is about the transmission duration of a time sensitive frame in case of both the realistic and the comparable length traffic.
 This is expected, because when preemption is used, the currently transmitting packet is interrupted as soon as a high priority frame becomes available, regardless of the low priority frame's length.